Richardinho/react-hero-app-with-routing/intro.md

 #### Routing
 In a pattern that will become familiar, Angular has a built in router but React does not.
 In general, React is not a framework but a library.
 It provides a view for rendering a template but not much else besides.
 Things that Angular provides, such as routing, animation, DI, form handling, data storage etc. have to be supplied by third party vendors or else built by the developer himself.

 There's a lively debate as to which approach is preferable.
 Supporters of React might say that libraries should follow the *single responsibility rule* and do only one thing and do it well, and developers should not be restricted in how they use it.
 Angular advocates, on the other hand, would counter that their framework provides a one stop shop for everything a developer needs to build SPAs, making it far more convenient.
 Certainly, one of the challenges on this project was building the parts which React doesn't provide a solution for.

-Back to routing: I use here the [*react-router*](https://github.com/ReactTraining/react-router) library, which is maintained by the [react training](https://reacttraining.com/) group.
+Here, I use the [*react-router*](https://github.com/ReactTraining/react-router) library, which is maintained by the [react training](https://reacttraining.com/) group.
 The main difference between the React router and Angular's is that the former uses *dynamic routes* whilst the latter's are static.

 Static routes are configured at start-up time in a configuration file and don't change for the lifetime of the application.